fjudith/CKAD-exercises/a.core_concepts.md

 </p>
 </details>

-### If pod crashed and restarted, get logs about the previous instance
+### If the nginx pod crashed and restarted, get logs about the previous instance

 <details><summary>show</summary>
 <p>